Keyword: (not provided).

 - How big your bounce rate is

-Now this will be different for sites in different niches.
 If you’re only interested in someone coming to your site once, then this won’t apply to you.

 However if you run a blog or a site that needs people to come back often and devour your content or products, then this may be one of the most important sections.